Ynn/selfstar/exercises/follow-me.md

 <img src="img/basic-follow-me/light_follow_me.png" width = "60%"/>

-The exercises are dependant and must be followed in the given order.
+The exercises are dependent and must be followed in the given order.
 You can refer to the [getting started](article/for-beginners/getting-started) section and the [tutorial](article/for-beginners/basic-follow-m) if you need.

 ## Exercise 1: Writing the basic follow me
 In this exercise, you will learn how to write a basic light follow me.
-Then you will enhance the tutorial version by managing dimmer lights.

 <u>Question 1 - Tutorial</u>: Follow the basic binary light tutorial to implement your first binary light follow me application.
-You can skip the play with it section.
-Optionnaly you can also read the getting started section as recommended in the tutorial.
+You can skip the "play with it section".
+Optionally you can also read the [getting started](/article/for-beginners/getting-started) section as recommended in the tutorial.

 <u>Question 2 - react when a light is moved:</u> The current application does not manage the change of light location.
-Listen to the change of location and change the lights state accordingly.
+Listen to the change of location and change each light state accordingly.

 <u>Question 3 - Scripts</u>: You will now test that the application is working correctly.
 To do so, you will need to use a script.

 {note}
 ### About scripts

-The iCASA environnement can be created and modified using scripts.
-A script is an xml files with a specific extension (.bhv) that contains sequentially executed instructions.
+The iCASA environment can be created and modified using scripts.
+A script is an XML file with a specific extension (.bhv) that contains sequentially executed instructions.
 The list of available commands can be found in the [iCASA scripts documentation](http://adeleresearchgroup.github.io/iCasa-Simulator/1.0.0/script.html).

 To play a script, you need to deploy it in the iCASA **load** directory.
-Scripts can then be run using the "Script Player" pannel, you then can select and start your script in the "Script" section.
+Scripts can then be run using the "Script Player" panel, you then can select and start your script in the "Script" section.
 At any time, only one script can be played.

 {/note}

-For beginning and to ease the process of creating scripts, we will provide you a squeleton of a script for testing your light application.
-You will need to enhanced it, among question, to be able to test your applicaitons.
+For beginning and to ease the process of creating scripts, we will provide you a skeleton of a script for testing your light application.
+You will need to enhanced it to be able to test your applications.

 Download and deploy the following script : [single_bl_light_environment.bhv]() in the load directory of iCASA.
 The script should be now available in the "Script player" in the iCASA GUI.

 Run the script and check that the application is working as expected.

-## Exercices 2 : Using multiple lights and dimmer lights
+## Exercises 2 : Using multiple lights and dimmer lights

+Now you will enhance the tutorial version by managing dimmer lights.

 <u>Question 1 - More lights</u>: Note that there is only one light per room.
-Copy the script and rename the copy to **multiple_lights_environement.bhv**.
+Copy the script and rename the copy to **multiple_lights_environment.bhv**.

 Modify the script to have at least two lights per room.

 {warning}
 When creating a new device, you must give it an unique ID.
 An ID cannot be used twice.
 The ID is a string and there is no restriction on how to format the device name.
-We strongly recommand to give it an easily recognizable name.
+We strongly recommend to give it an easily recognizable name.
 {/warning}

 Stop the running script.
-Use the reset environnement command in the "Script Pannel" and run your newly created script.
+Use the reset environment command in the "Script Panel" and run your newly created script.

-<u>Question 2 - No more than n lights</u>: As you can notice, the present implementation of the follow me is switching all the lights on when a user enter a room.
+<u>Question 2 - No more than n lights</u>: As you can notice, the present implementation of the follow me is turning all the lights on when a user enter a room.
 This is obviously not energy friendly.

 Change the current implementation so that the number of light per room can be configured.

-We strongly recommand to store that maximum number in a member variable (you will have to reuse it later when building administration interfaces) :
+We strongly recommend to store that maximum number in a member variable (you will have to reuse it later when building administration interfaces) :

 {code lang=java}
 /**